 On October 27, ISO-NE and NEPOOL jointly filed changes to the ISO-NE Financial Assurance Policy ("FAP") to remove the notarization requirement from the FAP officer certification forms and to add a statement of acknowledgment of the Senior Officer executing the officer certification forms ("FAP Revisions").
-The FAP Revisions were unanimously approved at the October 7 Participants Committee meeting.
+The FAP Revisions were unanimously approved at the October 7, 2021 Participants Committee meeting.
 ISO-NE requested a January 1, 2022 effective date for the FAP Revisions, which dovetails with the expiration of the FERC's blanket waiver of Tariff notarization requirements described in Section I above.
-Comments on the FAP Revisions are due on or before November 17, 2021.
+Comments on the FAP Revisions were due on or before November 17, 2021; none were filed.
+National Grid filed a doc-less intervention.
+This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Paul Belval (860-275-0381; pnbelval@daypitney.com).